SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Querying_MySQL_vs_Cassandra.md

 ## Introduction

-When it comes to querying, Cassandra is very different to MySQL.
-While Cassandra's CQL language syntax often closely resembles that of SQL-queries, the differences will cause issues if you do not understand them.
-Specifically, copy pasting a MySQL query to Cassandra, will more often than not result in issues.
+When it comes to querying, Cassandra is very different from MySQL.
+While Cassandra's CQL language syntax often closely resembles that of SQL queries, the differences will cause issues if you do not understand them.
+Specifically, copy-pasting a MySQL query to Cassandra will more often than not result in issues.
 This guide will help you understand what is going on under the hood.

 ## How data is stored in Cassandra

-The first thing to understand is that Cassandra works by storing your data in huge rows called "partitions".
-But what is a partition exactly?
-Let's deal with an example:
+Cassandra works by storing data in huge rows called "partitions".
+To understand what exactly these are, take a look at the example below.

 ### MySQL ice cream table